personalmedia/clip/CONTRIBUTING.md

 # Priorities
 - CLIP.PM should be extremely simple, clean, and easy to use.
+KISS and DRY.
 - The main user flow should never be obstructed!
 - New features must be tested thoroughly before we are able to merge them.
 - Stability always comes first!